Norman ST40 Semi-Acoustic: Exploring Its Unique Sound

 The first sales guy, a young man, had one and only approach: “Sell, sell, sell”.

-Therefore, all his answers to my curious inquiries were ending in the same way: “Take this one, it’s really cool”.
+Therefore, all his answers to my curious inquiries ended in the same way: “Take this one, it’s really cool”.

-As you can guess, such a pressure didn’t really help me to get enough information for making right decision.
+As you can guess, such pressure didn’t really help me to get enough information to make the right decision.

-Well, after few visits I was almost convinced to purchase a mexican Taylor with a promotional price around $1100.
+Well, after a few visits, I was almost convinced to purchase a Mexican Taylor with a promotional price of around $1100.

 Then the other elderly guy asked me a question: “Are you looking for Taylor only?”